When the mercury rises, cool off at one of these beaches in and around Calgary!

 City Spray Parks, Wading Pools, and Outdoor Pools

-City spray parks, wading pools, and outdoor poolsย open in mid-June.
+City spray parks, wading pools, and outdoor pools open in mid-June.
 For hours of operation and a complete list of pool and spray park locations, please visit Calgary Parks.

 Beaches Near Calgary (~1 hr drive)

-- Anniversary Park & Beach, Chestermere: This sandy beach is only 20 minutes east of Calgary!
+This sandy beach is only 25 minutes east of Calgary!
 Swim, paddle, or sunbathe, but note there is a lot of motorized boat traffic so paddling is best early or late in the day.
-Parking Fees are in effect as of 2021.
-Visitย https://www.chestermere.ca/beachesย for more information.
+Amenities include washrooms and picnic areas.
+Parking Fees are in effect: $10/vehicle parking (limited free parking on West side of West Chestermere Drive).
+Visit The City of Chestermere | Beaches for more information.
+Stand up paddleboard and kayak rentals are available across the bridge at Chestermere Landing Marina.

 Going Further (Sandy beaches within 2 hours of Calgary)